 - other diseases of the nervous system

-- medications used to treat nausea, seizures, depression, or psychosis
+- medications used to treat nausea, allergies, seizures, depression, or psychosis

 People with these conditions sometimes experience relief from RLS symptoms once the underlying condition is treated or when the suspected drug is discontinued.